A list of my academic and technical publications is below. Click on the bolded text to see drop-down abstracts.

 DW Rowlands.
 “Understanding Walkable Density.”
 Research Report.
 Portland, OR: City Observatory (2020).

-Density is one of the most fundamental properties of urban areas: what makes a city different from a suburb, and suburbs different from rural areas is chiefly how many people there are, and how close they are to each other.
+Abstract: Density is one of the most fundamental properties of urban areas: what makes a city different from a suburb, and suburbs different from rural areas is chiefly how many people there are, and how close they are to each other.
 However, measuring the number of people or jobs per square mile does not reflect the effect of street networks on density as observed by a pedestrian.

 Most neighborhoods in American metro areas don’t have ideal street grids, however: winding roads and cul-de-sacs force pedestrians to take indirect trips, and bodies of water, hills, freeways, industrial areas, and superblocks often pose barriers, reducing the number of destinations that can be reached by walking a given distance.
 In this article, I present a statistic called “Percent Ideal Walkshed” that takes this into account by measuring the fraction of locations within a half mile of the center a block group that are actually within a half-mile walk of it.